robert8138/python-deliberate-practice/README.md

         * [More Pandas Questions Answered]
         * [Other resources]
     * [Tom Augspurgur: Pandas]
+    * [Coursera: Introduction to Data Science in Python]: This course is basically about Pandas

     * Introduction to Numpy
         * creating ndarray, data type of ndarray